mratajczyk/warehouse/backend/README.md

 * ‼️ authentication - both in frontend and backend using JSON Web Token (JWT) Bearer Token https://datatracker.ietf.org/doc/html/rfc7523
-* more mature implementation of import -> replace long-running process with event-based implementation that respects ‼️ FIFO
+* more mature implementation of import -> replace long-running process with event-based implementation with FIFO
 * add code formatting to git pre commit hooks
+* better, more resistend to refactoring tests